eprintsug/oai_uketd_dc/README.md

 * [EThOS application profile - PDF](http://ethostoolkit.cranfield.ac.uk/tiki-download_file.php?fileId=50)
 * [Other EThOS downloads](http://ethostoolkit.cranfield.ac.uk/tiki-list_file_gallery.php?page=Downloads&galleryId=8)

+## Acknowledgement
+* This work was funded by the British Library.
+Many thanks to Heather Rosie and Sara Gould for their input to the process.
+* The work was undertaken as part of the development of White Rose Libraries (Universities of Leeds, Sheffield and York).
+* Thanks also to Alan Stiles and the Open University for testing the new plugin.

 ## Dedication
 This plugin is dedicated to Tim Miles-Board.

 In your code, you live on.